 Senior Civil Engineer Kappeler remarked that all City-owned pumpout stations have been replaced or upgraded.
-The next steps include updating the Harbor Map on where the pumpout stations are located, increase signage, and draft a long-term maintenance plan for all of the stations.
+The next steps include updating the Harbor Map on where the pumpout stations are located, increasinge signage, and drafting a long-term maintenance plan for all of the stations.